Under the Companion Animals Act 1998, all dog owners must Lifetime Register their dog.

 Some Councils, vets, animal welfare organisations and other authorised persons can microchip your cat or dog.
 Prices for this service may vary.

-When you register your pet you will need:
+When you register your pet in person you will need:

 A copy of the Lifetime Registration Application Form is available here: